Jaghwani/Identify_Customer_Segments/README.md

 Feature scaling.
 Principal component analysis.

+Step 3: Clustering

+Use the k-means method.

 ## File Descriptions <a name="files"></a>

 There are 1 notebook available here to showcase work related to the above questions.

-## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://jaghwani.tumblr.com/post/178138334271/3-things-about-seattle-home-sharing).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
-Must give credit to Udacity courses for some of code ideas, and to kaggle/AirBnb for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/seattle/home).
-Otherwise, feel free to use the code here as you would like!
+Must give credit to Udacity courses for build this challange.
+Free to use the code here as you would like!